 The Collinwood fire was a one-thousand-piece jigsaw of irresponsibility and good intentions, of racial prejudice and generosity, of a fractured community that also shared its devastation.
 On March sixth, two days after the fire, the Leader‘s front page blamed hot boilers and suggested that the janitor, Fritz Hirter, was at fault.
 Newspapers and photographs froze recollections in print, giving them the aura of mass-circulated truth, only to alter that “reality” in the next edition.
 A coroner’s inquest convened within days of the disaster to settle crucial questions, to define and give closure to the event.
 Coroner T. A. Burke swore to bring satisfaction: “Someone is responsible for this fire and should be held [accountable],” he said on March 10.
 Burke’s final report is now lost, but after hearing just two days of testimony, he refused utterly to fix the blame on any individuals: “Someone was to blame,” said the Coroner, “but just who I am not prepared to say.”
 The fault lay in “conditions” at the school.
 A hot pipe had ignited a wooden beam and the construction, though up to official standards, did not allow for rapid evacuation after the children “panicked.”

 In retrospect, Burke’s hasty inquiry appears to be very far from conclusive, and survivors found the whole proceeding appallingly lax.
 While major newspapers tended to accept the tragedy as an “accident,” the families of victims led outraged campaigns insisting that somebody or something (they never said who or what) had to be at fault.
 A group of 100 bereaved parents, demanding a more thorough investigation, swore to seek satisfaction from the state legislature and even the President.
-One father spoke to the crowd in anger: “The school board is not to blame, they tell us.
+At their meeting to protest and plan for action, The Plain Dealer saw many “foreign women with sad faces,” sharing their sorrow in “broken German.”
+Another report described “mothers and fathers, with choking voices, [retelling] in four languages the story of the disaster.”
+One father captured the burning helplessness of the parents’ shared loss: “The school board is not to blame, they tell us.
 The janitor is not to blame, the inspectors are not to blame.
 In the name of high heaven, who is to blame for the slaughter of our 175 children?”

 He would never get an answer.
 A historical marker placed at the site in 2003 memorializes the fire as a tragedy of “unknown origin.”